 Carney’s has been around since 1979, and is known for their crab cakes.
 If a place is known for something then go for it.
 I went for it, and the crab cake was incredible.
 Most crab cakes we get on the West Coast are lame.
 I’m sorry- not sorry, but we really cannot make a crab cake.

 I kept going with the crab theme and ordered the Loaded Crab fries, which as you can see were truly loaded.
 I had a difficult time finishing them, but grew another stomach for their excellent bread pudding.
 Oh and how could I forget about that lovely Coconut Ginger Lemon Drop Martini to start.
 Carney’s is a wonderful Cape May casual dining establishment.

 Location: Carney’s – 411 Beach Ave, Cape May, NJ 08204

-According to my server at Margaretville in Atlantic City, they ran out of egg whites which made no sense to me!
-Not unless the egg whites come from a carton but couldn’t the chef separate the yolks from the whites?
-Other than that this breakfast was pretty uneventful but did the job.
+According to my server at Margaretville in Atlantic City, they ran out of egg whites which made no sense to me.
+Not unless the egg whites come from a carton, couldn’t the chef separate the yolks from the whites?
+Other than that this breakfast was pretty uneventful, but did the job.
 BTW- I am allergic to runny eggs that is why the big huff.

 Atlantic City Saltwater Taffy at James’ Candy and Fralinger’s